quarkiverse/quarkus-qute-web/README.md

-# Quarkus QuteServerPages
+# Quarkus Qute Web

 [![Version](https://img.shields.io/maven-central/v/io.quarkiverse.quteserverpages/quarkus-qute-server-pages.svg?label=Maven%20Central)](https://search.maven.org/artifact/io.quarkiverse.quteserverpages/quarkus-qute-server-pages)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The goal of this simple extension is to expose [Qute](https://quarkus.io/guides/qute-reference) templates located in the `src/main/resource/templates` directory via HTTP.
+The goal of this extension is to expose the [Qute](https://quarkus.io/guides/qute-reference) templates located in the `src/main/resource/templates` directory via HTTP.
 Automatically, no controllers needed.
-For example, the template `src/main/resource/templates/foo.html` will be served from the paths `/qsp/foo` and `/qsp/foo.html` by default.
+For example, the template `src/main/resource/templates/web/foo.html` will be served from the paths `/foo` and `/foo.html` by default.

 In a template you can access: